Peanutccino/Random-Video-Player/README.md

 3. Extract 'libmpv-2.dll' from the archive and move it to your 'lib' folder or drag it into visual studio directly.
 4. In your Solution Explorer, click on 'libmpv-2.dll' and select 'Properties'.
 Change the value for "Copy to Output Directory" to "Copy Always".

+1. Download Mpv.NET-lib- from https://github.com/hudec117/Mpv.NET-lib-
+2. Extract it and open 'Mpv.NET.csproj' in visual studio *In Mpv.NET\Player\MpvPlayer.cs; find 'possibleLibMpvPaths' and rename 'mpv-1.dll' to 'libmpv-2.dll' *It should look like this: "libmpv-2.dll", @"lib\libmpv-2.dll" *Under Mpv.NET\API\MpvFunctions.cs; find 'LoadFunction<MpvDetachDestroy>("mpv_detach_destroy");'
+   *Rename string to "mpv_destroy"
+3. Compile 'Mpv.NET.dll' (You can add it to the RVP project folder)
+4. In visual studio with the Random Video Player open, go to project, add dependency, browse for the 'Mpv.NET.dll' and add it
+5. Check the the .dll and press ok
+6. It should now be added to dependencies within your solution explorer under assemblys.
+From there you can choose to create a local copy.

 ## First run
 1. On it's first run, every setting will be at default and the application will create a config file next to it's executable called 'RVP-Config.json' where settings will be stored from now on.
 2. Click on the cog-wheel icon to setup everything.